Yayi0117/ProgrammerSalaryPredictor/README.md

 - [Acknowledgements](#acknowledgements)

 ## Features
-- Predicts programmer salaries based on various factors such as experience, location, education level, and technology stack.
+- Predicts programmer salaries based on various inputs including country, years of experience, and education level
+- Explores global salary statistics for programmers
+- Uses Machine Learning algorithms for prediction
 - User-friendly web interface built with Streamlit.
 - Utilizes the latest data from the Stack Overflow Survey 2023 for accurate and up-to-date predictions.